 In such turbulent times, Phips had to do something to hang on to power.
 He resorted to the politician’s tried-and-true tactic of cracking down on crime.
 Only in his case, he got tough on witchcraft.

 Getting Tough on Witchcraft

 Phips was not your average Puritan leader.
-He came neither from England nor Massachusetts, but the District of Maine, and Maine was a scary place in 1692.
+He came neither from England nor Massachusetts, but from the District of Maine, and Maine was a scary place in 1692.
 After the devastating losses of King Philip’s War (1675-1678), many surviving natives fled to Maine and, with their French allies, began another war.
 This was not a distant conflict.
 As the French and Indians leveled entire communities, refugees streamed into Salem and nearby towns.
 Men from Salem had lost their lives in Maine battles, and the war came frighteningly close.

 People who came from Maine, therefore, had the whiff of the devil about them.
-And William Phips came from Maine.

-There was something else scary about William Phips.
+In addition to being a Mainer, there was something else scary about William Phips.
 He had won a knighthood by recovering a sunken Spanish galleon near Hispaniola.
 The shipwreck carried about $20 million in gold by today’s standards.
 Some suspected he’d found the gold through the magic arts.
 Others called him a pirate.